 + Bonus Review Questions for the new OET writing criteria

-In this article, I will look at exactly what is and, most crucially, isn’t changing in relation to the OET Writing subtest, in order to help reassure and support those of you who have been preparing diligently using the current format.
+In this article, I will look at exactly what is and, most crucially, isn’t changing in relation to the OET Writing subtest.
+To help reassure and support those of you who have been preparing diligently using the current format.

 What isn’t changing